convincedcoder/convincedcoder.github.io-source/_drafts/2019-03-30-Hammock-driven-development.md

 One way to achieve this is to work your conscious brain to the point of frustration, until it actually gives up on finding any solution at all.
 With your conscious brain out of the way, your subconscious is free the tackle the problem.
 When you get frustrated, the subconscious brain sometimes takes over very quickly, providing you with a great solution almost immediately after you've given up.
 Probably, this means the hard work you did and the frustration you felt put the problem at the top of your subconscious mind's to-do list.

 A more pleasant way to stop consciously thinking about a problem is to do something relaxing.
+You can go lie in a hammock.
 You can go for a walk or a bike ride.
 You can take a nice bath or shower.
 Ideally, try to do something that keeps your conscious mind occupied (preventing it from thinking about your problem) but doesn't use up all of your brain's resources.
+Research has shown that these kinds of undemanding tasks are very good at triggering your subconscious mind.
 Driving can help, especially if you know the way and there is not too much traffic.
-Even doing mundane stuff like going to the toilet or brushing your teeth can sometimes trigger an epiphany.
+Even doing mundane stuff like folding laundry, going to the toilet or brushing your teeth can sometimes trigger an epiphany.
 And, finally, sleeping on it for one or more nights can also help.

 ## Processing the results